 Cindy Lou Who

-Alex could not think of a more fun way to spend the Who-lidays than back at HRTC!
+Alex couldn’t be more thrilled to be back for the Who-lidays at HRTC!
 Previous shows include; SYLVIA (Sylvia), Brian Park’s Regional Premiere of THE HOUSE (Lindsay), Lewis Black’s ONE SLIGHT HITCH (Melanie), VANYA AND SONIA AND MASHA AND SPIKE (Nina), and AUGUST: OSAGE COUNTY (Karen).
 Other credits: THE HOUSE at Edinburgh Fringe, SEMINAR, BOEING BOEING, TWELFTH NIGHT, Tina in TONY N’ TINA’S WEDDING on tour and Emily in the world premiere of Theresa Rebeck’s SEARED at San Francisco Playhouse.
 Outside of acting, Alex lives in NYC and has spent the last year producing several global photo and video campaigns for Peloton.
 Proud AEA member, Upright Citizens Brigade (NYC) and BFA graduate from Wright State University.
 For Barbie.

 Alex is a Wright State graduate of the Design and Technology program, with an emphasis in sound design.
 He has previously worked for Norwegian cruise lines before the pandemic, and is happy that theater is returning.
-Recently worked on the production of Airness at The Human Race Theatre Company and will be working with them throughout their current season.
-He is happy to be working on this production, and back to sound designing.
+He recently worked on the production of Airness at The Human Race Theatre Company and is happy to be working on this production, and back to sound designing.

 John is the long-term Resident Lighting Designer for The Human Race Theatre Company, Muse Machine, the Dayton Philharmonic Orchestra Pops series, and the Dayton Opera Association.
 He also serves as the long-time Technical Director for the Fraze Pavilion and has provided advanced technical production coordination, lighting designs, automation programming, and performance operation services for many artists and productions that have visited that venue.
 John also has a diverse dance lighting background, having provided lighting designs and technical production services for many years to The Dayton Ballet and Dayton Contemporary Dance Co.
 John’s national credits include a lighting design package for a National Touring Production of the Elton John/Tim Rice collaboration Aida.
 Some of his most recent local credits include all the designs for The Human Race’s season at the Loft Theatre; Muse Machine’s productions at the Victoria Theatre and the Dayton Opera Association’s season at the Schuster Center.
 At 70, John just had his tonsils removed.
 Ouch!

-Zoe recently returned to Dayton to teach costume design at Wright State University.
-Her most recent work includes WSU productions of The Addams Family and Lend Me a Tenor.
+Zoë recently returned to Dayton to teach costume design at Wright State University.
+Her most recent work includes WSU productions of Sweet Charity and Sister Act.
 Before returning, she joined Papermoon Opera Productions as Assistant Costume Designer and Charge Artist, her most recent work was on Madame Butterfly at the Fox Theatre in Spokane Washington and she co-designed costumes for Don Giovanni at Pensacola Opera.
 She’s very excited to be designing for The Human Race Theatre for the first time on such a fun show as Who’s Holiday!